jinlab-washu/Jin-lab.manual/getting_started/first_exome_run.md

-# Guide for Starting your First Exome Analysis
+# Guide for Starting your First Whole Exome Sequence Analysis

 Tasks
 - [ ] Gather fastq and/or bam files